clic2000/sebastien-bertholom.fr/README.md

-# gruber-website-new
+# sebastien-bertholom.fr

-Website for my friend Gruber
+Website for our friend Sebastien.